vsivsi/meteor-file-collection/README.md

 Here's the difference in a nutshell: collectionFS is a Ferrari, and fileCollection is a Fiat.

-They do approximately the same thing using some of the same technologies, but reflect different design priorities. `fileCollection` is much simpler and somewhat less flexible; but if it meets your needs you'll find it has a lot fewer moving parts and may be significantly more efficient to work with and use.
+They do approximately the same thing using some of the same technologies, but reflect different design priorities. fileCollection is much simpler and somewhat less flexible; but if it meets your needs you'll find it has a lot fewer moving parts and may be significantly more efficient to work with and use.

-If you're trying to quickly prototype an idea or you know that you just need a straightforward way of dealing with files, you should definitely try `fileCollection`.
+If you're trying to quickly prototype an idea or you know that you just need a straightforward way of dealing with files, you should definitely try fileCollection.

 However, if you find your project needs all of the bells and whistles that collectionFS offers, then you'll have your answer.